zhan4429/guides/README.md

 - `/.github/workflows/build.yml` -- action to automatically build and deploy documentation
 - `/environment.yml` -- build environment specification
+- `/img/` -- images used in the README
 - `/source/_ext/` -- custom Sphinx extensions
 - `/source/_static/` -- static HTML content like the website logo and favicon
 - `/source/_templates/` -- custom [Jinja][jinja-url] templates including new templates and default overrides